datahookinc/trigger/README.md

 `onGet(fn: (v: T) => void): void`: a trigger function that can be attached to a queue.
 The function will recieve will receive the value each time `get()` is called.

 `size(): number`: will return the number of items in the queue

-Note: methods starting with `use` will cause your component to rerender.
-No other method will cause your component to rerender.